pulp/plugin_template/README.md

                         additionally. `<scenario>` is one of "azure", "s3", "stream".

-  pulpcore_revision     The git commit hash to check out and install in Github Actions.
-                        "Required PR" in a commit message will override this. pulpcore_branch       The branch of pulpcore to check out and install in Github Actions.
+  pulpcore_revision     The git commit hash to check out and install in Github Actions. pulpcore_branch       The branch of pulpcore to check out and install in Github Actions.
                         This only applies to non-tagged jobs, such as PRs & cron jobs.
-                        "Required PR" in a commit message will override this.
                         Your requirements in "setup.py" may inadvertently override this as well.

   pulpcore_pip_version_specifier